4 Awesome Practices for Valuable Sales and Marketing Alignment

 2. Study the New Culture Together

-For sales and marketing alignment to work smoothly in a new country, the entire sales and marketing team needs to understand the new culture inside and out.
-Sales and marketing strategies should reflect the unique cultural context to which they are selling.
+For sales and marketing alignment to work smoothly in a new country, the entire commercial and marketing team needs to understand the new culture inside and out.
+Go to market strategies should reflect the unique cultural context to which they are selling.
 To do that well, sellers and marketers both need to have extensive knowledge of the area.

 Sales and marketing alignment is just as important as getting each individual team on board.
 These teams can work together to understand the culture.
 Sellers can advise marketers with their cultural knowledge of what works and what doesn’t.
 Marketers can then set sellers up for success by providing them with well-researched sales content that will reach that specific region.